Victim battles for "upskirting" to be made sex crime in Britain

 Georgia subsequently moved to amend its laws and as of May upskirting is now illegal in the state.

-Gagnier says she wishes the issue didn’t have to be legislated upon but believes the best solution would be “a very robust criminal and civil regime at a federal level so victims have access to justice down both of those paths.”
+Gagnier says she wishes the issue didn’t exist and therefore didn’t have to be legislated upon.
+But she believes the best solution would be “a very robust criminal and civil regime at a federal level so victims have access to justice down both of those paths.”

 Back in England, McGlynn highlights laws that have been introduced in Scotland and the Australian state of Victoria as key examples to be followed by U.K. legislators.